aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 ### 6. Setup Power BI Dashboard
 Please refer to the following [guide](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/part2-powerbi.md) to set up a Power BI dashboard

-### Conclusion
+### 7. Explore
-Once the event-producer has been kicked off, you should see events flowing to your Power BI dashboard as well as receiving e-mails for any fraudulent transactions.
+Great job.
+With the event producer kicked off, you should start to see events flowing through your pipelines and being enriched by your machine learning model.

+1. Open your Azure Event Hub and notice that events are being recivied
+2. Open your Power BI Dashboard see a live feed of events, aggregated from your Stream Analytics Jobs
+3. Open your Outlook inbox to see e-mails being sent from you Azure Logic App when fraudulent transactions are detected

+**Please continue with Part 3 from this point**

 ## Real-Time Data Pipeline with Azure ML integration